TeleSign and Privacy

 It is impossible for us to discuss rules for Personal Data unless we are sure that we are all talking about the same thing.
 Where appropriate, some terms may be explained in context, but other more fundamental terms are defined below.

-Applicable Data Protection Laws – shall mean any legislation in relevant jurisdiction relating to the processing of Personal Data and privacy, including but not limited to California Consumer Privacy Act (“CCPA”), General Data Protection Regulation (“GDPR”), Lei General de Protecao de Dados (“LGPD”), Serbian Zakon o zaštiti podata oličnosti (“ZZPL”), Chinese Personal Information Protection Law (“PIPL”), Singaporean Personal Data Protection Act (“PDPA”), and Canadian Personal Information Protection and Electronic Documents Act (“PIPEDA”).
+Applicable Data Protection Laws – shall mean any legislation in a relevant jurisdiction relating to the processing of Personal Data and privacy, including but not limited to the California Consumer Privacy Act (“CCPA”), EU General Data Protection Regulation (“GDPR”), Brazilian Lei General de Protecao de Dados (“LGPD”), Serbian Zakon o zaštiti podata oličnosti (“ZZPL”), Chinese Personal Information Protection Law (“PIPL”), Singaporean Personal Data Protection Act (“PDPA”), and Canadian Personal Information Protection and Electronic Documents Act (“PIPEDA”).

-Customer – an organization or a company that engaged TeleSign for provision of Services.
-Our Customers are giving us instructions in contracts (usually, Data Processing Agreements) on what to do with the Personal Data they are sending to us and are, therefore, Data Controllers.
+Customer – an organization or a company that engages TeleSign for the provision of Services.
+Our Customers give us instructions in contracts (usually, Data Processing Agreements) on what to do with the Personal Data they are sending to us and are, therefore, Data Controllers.
 In the delivery of our products and services, we only use Personal Data for Customer approved purposes or legitimate interests based on Applicable Data Protection Laws.

 Finally, non-Personal Information may become Personal Information in two important ways.
 First, any information associated with Personal Information becomes part of the Personal Information (e.g., if a postal code is associated with a person’s name or telephone number, the postal code becomes part of the record associated with the individual and must be treated as Personal Information).
 Second, enough non-Personal Information may be combined and analyzed in such a manner as to allow for it to identify an individual (e.g., enough location data points from an individual’s mobile phone over time is likely to identify the individual).